5 Reasons Savvy Car Buyers Choose Short-Term Car Loans

 Refinancing to a shorter auto loan

 Like financing a car for the first time, refinancing to a shorter term may also mean a higher monthly payment, unless you are able to obtain a lower interest rate.
 Consider refinancing if any of these situations apply to you:

-- Your income changes
+Your income changes

-- Your credit score improves
+Your credit score improves

-- Interest rates drop
+Interest rates drop

-- You want a different loan term
+You want a different loan term

-Alternatives to short-term car loans
+Alternatives to a short-term auto loan

 Make a larger down payment